-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Out-of-network: \$5 copayment for each primary care doctor visit for Medicare-covered services. \$50 copayment for each specialist doctor visit for Medicare-covered services. \$60 copayment for Medicare-covered x-ray.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF Out-of-network: during a non-covered inpatient stay (continued) \$40 copayment for each primary care doctor visit for Medicare- covered services. \$60 copayment for each specialist doctor visit for Medicare- covered services. \$60 copayment for Medicare-covered x-ray.
 40% coinsurance for Medicare-covered ultrasounds.
 40% coinsurance for Medicare-covered lab services.
 40% coinsurance for Radiation therapy.
-40% coinsurance for DME, Orthotics, Prosthetics and related supplies. \$60 copayment for physical, speech, or occupational therapy services. (therapy caps apply)
+40% coinsurance for DME, Orthotics,